DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 ~/src/git-workshop-2 $ git reset --hard origin/my-first-feature
 HEAD is now at 99f448c Integration testing

-~/src/git-workshop-2 $ gl
+~/src/git-workshop-2 $ git gr
 * 99f448c (HEAD -> my-first-feature, origin/my-first-feature) Integration testing
 * 70e6b9f Add a really cool feature
 * 8adbc7b (origin/main, origin/HEAD, main) Add content to helloworld.txt
 * 3e228e1 Initial commit
 ```

-Now everyone agrees on the history of the branch and it is safe to continue working from this
+Now everyone agrees on the history of the branch and it is safe to continue working from this machine.
-machine.

 ---

-***NOTE**: Even without squashing commits it is possible for history to diverge between copies of a
-repository when a branch is being modified from multiple copies of the repo at the same time
-without synchronizing.
-To avoid this headache, only work on the branch from one copy of the repo at
-a time and be sure to synchronize with the latest copy before starting any local work on a branch.*
+_**NOTE**: Even without squashing commits it is possible for history to diverge between copies of a repository when a branch is being modified from multiple copies of the repo at the same time without synchronizing.
+To avoid this headache, only work on the branch from one copy of the repo at a time and be sure to synchronize with the latest copy before starting any local work on a branch._

 ---

 ## Squashing and merging PRs

 After much hard work our feature is finally finished!
-Let's open a pull request (PR) on GitHub and
-merge the branch back to `main`.
+Let's open a pull request (PR) on GitHub and merge the branch back to `main`.

 Browse to the repository on GitHub.
-The main repo page may have a **Compare & pull request** button
-for the branch automatically if you pushed the branch to GitHub recently.
-If not, click on
-**2 branches** next to the `main` branch dropdown to browse to
-`https://github.com/<user>/git-workshop/branches`.
-At the far right side of your branch entry click
-the option to create a new pull request.
-Pull request details are outside the scope of this module;
-for now add a nice title and description and then click the green **Create pull request** button.
+The main repo page may have a **Compare & pull request** button for the branch automatically if you pushed the branch to GitHub recently.
+If not, click on **2 branches** next to the `main` branch dropdown to browse to `https://github.com/<user>/git-workshop/branches`.
+At the far right side of your branch entry click the option to create a new pull request.
+Pull request details are outside the scope of this module; for now add a nice title and description and then click the green **Create pull request** button.

 The PR page on GitHub allows you to collaboratively review your code changes before merging.
-In this
-case let's go ahead and "merge" right away.
-Scroll down towards the button at the bottom of the page
-labeled **Merge pull request**.
-Click on the dropdown arrow on the right side of this button and
-instead select **Squash and merge**.
-This option will squash all of the commits from this PR down to
-a single commit and then rebase the squashed commit to the tip of `main` (the PR target in this
-case).
-After confirming the squash and merge, you can click the button that appears to delete the
-remote branch from GitHub.
+In this case let's go ahead and "merge" right away.
+Scroll down towards the button at the bottom of the page labeled **Merge pull request**.
+Click on the dropdown arrow on the right side of this button and instead select **Squash and merge**.
+This option will squash all of the commits from this PR down to a single commit and then rebase the squashed commit to the tip of `main` (the PR target in this case).
+After confirming the squash and merge, you can click the button that appears to delete the remote branch from GitHub.
 With the PR merged we no longer have any need for this branch.

 Let's go back to the local "desktop" repo and fetch the latest changes after merging the PR: